A little word about our child and youth literacy programming

 If your child has learning and/or behavioural challenges that go beyond VLC capacity, we would recommend to contact either the Learning Curve or Five Behaviour and Education Consulting Services Inc., which have staff to accommodate your child's specific learning needs.

-COVID-19 Response - Two New Online Programs
+COVID-19 Response - Three New Online Programs

 Due to self-isolation measures, our traditional programming ceased as we were no longer able to meet face-to-face.
 To respond to the emerging literacy needs, VLC started using online platforms to facilitate literacy support for children and youth.
 This has turned out to be a great success, so much so that we have decided to continue to pursue online learning in addition to traditional approaches when pandemic measures are no longer in place.